Staff Blog: From Tamil to Torrin, comparative natural histories

 “I am also interested in what is happening at the moment- the Anthropocene - and the pressures currently removing nature from the world.
 Visiting with projects like the John Muir Trust I was amazed that communities of people are willing to buy land to preserve it for its own sake.
 There would be very few examples of this in India.
 It shows what the possibilities might be.
 Language and art are symbols of how we think about things.
 What you can imagine, you can re-imagine or un-imagine and it’s vital to try and do this.”

-Talking with Ravi reminds me that the broad themes we encounter at the Trust are also being played out in other parts of the world, and that an artistic partnership like this can help shape a wider understanding of conservation challenges we all face.
+Talking with Ravi reminds me that the broad themes we encounter at the Trust are also being played out in other parts of the world, and that an artistic partnership like this can help shape a wider understanding of the conservation challenges we all face.

 Ravi Agarwal is an artist and environmental campaigner from India.
 His as yet unnamed exhibition at Edinburgh Printmakers - featuring lithographic prints, video and text - will be part of the Edinburgh Art Festival in 2018 and in support of the John Muir Trust.
 The festival will also feature a wild landscape panel discussion with Ravi Agarwal and the Trust's Head of Land Management, Mike Daniels.